spaf94/SFSQLiteApi/README.md

 # SFSQLiteApi

-SFSQLiteApi is an C# library to manage SQLite databases in a easy way in your C# projects.
+SFSQLiteApi is an .NET library to manage SQLite databases in a easy way in your .NET projects.
 The idea is that you create your data model with objects (each table is a class) and the heavy SQL work is made by the API.

 ## ​Features